 While it may seem counterintuitive, separate bank accounts can curb clandestine shopping, separateness can actually breed transparency.
 With nothing to hide, there’s no purchase approval ever denied or sought.

-If I want a spendy sweatshirt, I can buy it from my separate account without justifying the price tag.
-Yet if my husband and I had a shared checking, I’d be more apt to resentfully skip the purchase or try to hide it — burying that line item between Costco runs and medical co-pays.
+If you want a spendy sweatshirt, you can buy it from your separate account without justifying the price tag.
+Yet if you and your partner had a shared checking, some might be more apt to resentfully skip the purchase or try to hide it — burying that line item between Costco runs and medical co-pays.

 Save for your own individual goals